schoero/eslint-plugin-readable-tailwind/README.md

 <br/>
 <br/>

-In the case an utility is not supported or you have built your own, you can change the matchers in the configuration.
+In the case an utility is not supported or you have built your own, you can change which literals will get linted for each rule.
-If you want to change the default config, read the [API documentation](./docs/api/defaults.md) to learn how to override or extend it.
+Read the [API documentation](./docs/api/defaults.md) to learn how to override or extend the default config.

 <br/>
 <br/>

-## Editor configuration
+### Editor configuration

-### VSCode
+#### VSCode

-#### Auto-fix on save
+##### Auto-fix on save

 These rules are intended to automatically fix the tailwind classes.
 If you have installed the [VSCode ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), you can configure it to automatically fix the classes on save by adding the following options to your `.vscode/settings.json`: